 Another provision under GDPR gives a data subject the right to request that their personal data be erased.
 This is also referred to as the 'right to be forgotten'.

 In Hub, each user has the ability to anonymize his or her personal data.
 With anonymization, the personal data is sanitized in such a way that is no longer identifiable.
-The full name, email addresses, logins, login details, profile change history, and IP addresses are replaced according to the current anonymization scheme.
+The full name, email addresses, usernames, login details, profile change history, and IP addresses are replaced according to the current anonymization scheme.

 Anonymization is also applied to user accounts in connected services that use Hub as a data source.
 This means that the personal data that is visible in YouTrack issues, Upsource code reviews, and TeamCity builds (among other references) is also anonymized.

 There are two options for the anonymization scheme in Hub, which can be configured by a system administrator.